jspahrsummers/library-oriented-programming/README.md

 # Library-Oriented Programming

-From WWDC, you might’ve learned about [Protocol-Oriented Programming](https://developer.apple.com/videos/wwdc/2015/?id=408), a powerful way of separating concerns using protocols for abstraction.
+At WWDC, you might’ve learned about [Protocol-Oriented Programming](https://developer.apple.com/videos/wwdc/2015/?id=408), a powerful way of separating concerns using protocols for abstraction.

 Abstraction is awesome, and protocols especially!
 But whenever we throw all of our abstractions into a single codebase, it’s easy for them to become tightly coupled—intentionally or not.